 Is my baby lactose-intolerant?

-Lactose, a mammalian sugar and the reason infants love the taste of breast milk and explains why it is sometimes hard to find alternative milks for them.
+• Lactose is a mammalian sugar and the reason infants love the taste of breast milk so much.

-It is extremely rare for infants to be born lactase-deficient.
+• It is extremely rare for infants to be born lactase-deficient, so nearly all babies should be able to tolerate lactose.

-Lactase non-persistence in at-risk groups (in fact, in most humans) usually only appears with increasing age, not in infancy.
+• Lactase non-persistence (which occurs in much of the world) only comes on with increasing age, not in infancy.

-These symptoms typically occur after ingestion of breast milk or standard infant formula (both of which will contain lactose).
+• Symptoms usually appear after the ingestion of breast milk or standard infant formula, both of which contain lactose.

 Frequently Asked Questions

-Most infant formulas in the United Kingdom are designed to mimic human milk, and their lactose content is generally similar to or slightly lower than that of human milk, typically ranging from 4.5 to 7 g per 100 mL (45–70 g/L), depending on the brand and formulation.
+• Most infant formulas in the United Kingdom are designed to mimic human milk (a hard task), and their lactose content is generally similar to or slightly lower than that of human milk, typically ranging from 4.5 to 7 g per 100 mL (45–70 g/L), depending on the brand and formulation.

-Clinical history, dietary elimination and rechallenge can be used for diagnosis in infants: resolution of symptoms with lactose elimination and recurrence with reintroduction supports the diagnosis, especially in infants where formal testing is difficult.
+• We make us of clinical history, dietary elimination-and-rechallenge, expecting resolution of symptoms with lactose elimination and recurrence with reintroduction supports the diagnosis.
+In infants where formal testing is difficult.

 Hydrogen breath test (HBT) is the most widely used and recommended non-invasive diagnostic method for lactose intolerance in older children.
 It involves administering an oral lactose load (typically 1–2 g/kg, up to a maximum of 25 g) and measuring breath hydrogen at intervals.
 An increase in breath hydrogen ≥20 ppm above baseline is considered diagnostic for lactose malabsorption.
 The test is interpreted in conjunction with the presence of symptoms during or after the test, as symptom correlation is essential for diagnosing lactose intolerance rather than just malabsorption.